 A DWI/DUI arrest in Ste.
 Genevieve County, MO doesn’t just mean criminal charges—it puts your driver’s license at immediate risk.
 You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into effect immediately—with no option to appeal.
 Act fast to get a Ste.
 Genevieve County, MO DWI administrative hearing lawyer on your side to give yourself the best chance at keeping your driving privileges.

-Call Combs Waterkotte now at (314) 900-HELP or reach out online for a free case review.
-Our Ste.
-Genevieve County, MO DWI defense team is ready to fight for you and build a strong case to protect your future.
+Call Combs Waterkotte now at (314) 900-HELP or reach out online for a no-obligation case review.
+Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Ste.
+Genevieve County, MO.